gospel-desk/www.logstown.com/about/index.md

 ---
 heading: About
-excerpt: Gospel Desk is a publishing company focused on Christian evangelism and catechesis.
+excerpt: Gospel Desk is a creative outlet for Chad W. L. Whitacre, lay theologian.
 ---

 Greetings, friend!
-My name is Chad W. L. Whitacre, and Gospel Desk is a creative outlet for me to publish content related to my study of the Gospels and my experience of the Christian life.
+My name is Chad W. L. Whitacre, and Gospel Desk is a creative outlet for me to publish content related to the life in Christ, grounded in study of the Gospels.

 A little background: I grew up in the Episcopal Church, and I did my undergraduate work at Wheaton College in Ancient Languages, with a minor in Biblical and Theological Studies.
-I am a member of the Anglican Church in North America, which I helped to found, though I find myself now with a strong (and growing) affinity for Orthodoxy.
-Lord, Jesus Christ, have mercy on me! ☦️
+I am a layman in the Anglican Church in North America, which I helped to found, though I find myself with a strong (and growing) affinity for Orthodoxy.
+Lord, Jesus Christ, have mercy on me!

+Thanks for visiting.
+God bless! ☦️

 #### Contact